rangelMatt/reading-notes/README.md

 ---
 ### Summary

 Consciously stopping and thinking about the growth mindset when effort is being required/asked of.
 No pain, no gain is true.
 I do a physical work out every day to remind my mind of this saying.
-I have to push through mentally to either get out of bed, or do an extra rep, or an extra lap.
-This is to remind my brain outside of working out, that I can put in the extra effort at work, or with the family/friends.
+I have to push through mentally to either get out of bed, do an extra rep, or an extra lap.
+This is to remind my brain, outside of working out, that I can put in the extra effort at work, with the family, and with friends as well.

 [Matt Rangel][2]